 Recruitment

 Catchers and catching team managers were recruited from across the poultry catching industry in England to take part in the Watch-&-Click survey.
 Snowball sampling was used to reach different sectors of the industry, by sending emails to individuals across the poultry industry, via individual poultry companies, retailers, the National Farmers Union (NFU), British Poultry Council (BPC), Red Tractor and veterinary practices.
 However due to the low catcher response rate, five broiler farms were also visited (during catching) and catchers asked to complete the survey during break times.
-The broiler farms were located across three geographical areas and chosen in order to access catching crews and farmers from different companies.
+The broiler farms were located across three geographical areas (East Anglia, Lincolnshire, Midlands) and chosen in order to access catching crews and farmers from different companies.
+Catching crews travelled to farms from the North of England, Lincolnshire, East Anglia, Midlands and South West England.

 Data analysis